angelol/privEOS/README.md

 If you don't want to use the automated setup, you can also [install a node manually](https://github.com/rawrat/privEOS/blob/master/Manual_Node_Setup.md).

 ## Firewall Configuration
+The privEOS software itself only listens on localhost, so there is no danger that services could inadvertently be exposed to the outside.
+Other services like MongoDB are configured to only listen on localhost as well by default.

-Please make sure that the firewall is stateful.
-The following ports need to be reachable from the outside:
+If you are using a firewall, please make sure that it allows stateful connections from the server to the outside.
+Additionally, the following ports need to be reachable from the outside:
+* `22` or your custom OpenSSH port if you use non-standard port
 * `80` We are running an SSL-only service, however the Let's Encrypt cronjob which automatically renews the certificate needs this port.
-* `443` This is the standard SSL port.
+* `443` This is the standard SSL port that Nginx is listening on.
 * `4001` We recommend opening this up for IPFS so other Swarm nodes can connect to us.
 This also makes our setup future-proof as there are ideas to build a private IPFS subnet consisting of privEOS nodes.

 ## Registering your Node